ClaRaLibrary/FluidDissipation/README.txt

 _______________________

- 	1. Unzip the file FluidDissipation 1.1.8.zip.
-If you have a Dymola licence you should install the library in the subfolder $Dymola\Modelica\Library.
+ 	1. Unzip the file FluidDissipation 1.1.9.zip.
+If you have a Dymola license you should install the library in the subfolder $Dymola\Modelica\Library.
 It will be listed in the libraries menue of Dymola.